pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 block = chain(rot_0, rot_1)
 ```

-The restrictions above only apply to the analog blocks, and global and digital blocks can currently be composed.
+The restrictions above only apply to the analog blocks, and analog and digital blocks can currently be composed.

 ```python exec="on" source="material-block" session="details"
 from qadence import RX